vexthecoder/sols-rng-value-calculator/changelog/logs/fix-1.0.4-1.md

 ### Bug Fixes
 - Fixed gifs not loading.
-- Fixed ${versionNumber} issue when loading into a new update with the new popup system.
+- Fixed ${versionNumber} issue when loading into a new update.
 - Settings button now shows proper color scheme according to chosen theme.

 ### Improvements